vigneshSs-07/vigneshSs-07/README.md

 ### Hey there..!!!
 I'm Vignesh S S! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 -  Hi, I'm a passionate self-taught Data Scientist as well as Data Engineer from India.
-My passion for data lies with dreaming up ideas and making them come true with elegant      machine learning models and flexible data pipelines.
+My passion for data lies with dreaming up ideas and making them come true with elegant      machine learning models and flexible bigdata pipelines.
 I take great care in models, pipelines and code quality of the things I build.
 -  I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love to collaborate and share knowledge.
 -  I’m currently working as a Data Engineer and Data Scientist in **Deloitte USI**.
 Working in building an ETL Framework for Healthcare client.
 -  Completed Google Certified Professional Cloud Architect [**Professional Cloud Architect**](https://www.credential.net/549d74fb-4f47-4cbb-95ff-e8e39bea1adc)